TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Talao is based on Ethereum smart contracts Identities.

-Smart contract Identities are like digital vault where you can store your data as diplomas, professional certificates, business contracts, pay slips,...
+Smart contract Identities are like digital vault where you can store your data as Digital ID, diplomas, professional certificates, business contracts, pay slips,...
 Each individual or company is given its own private key to access and update its Identity.

 Thanks to cryptographic algorithms those private keys are only used to sign messages sent by the Identity owner to the Blockchain servers.